 Have you ever heard that you can unplug appliances and save a whole lot on your energy bill?
 But really, how much could you possibly save by unplugging everything when you’re done using it?

 If it’s not in use can it really be using that much electricity?
 Well, you’d be surprised at just how much electricity you can save simply by unplugging those unused appliances.
+To be honest, you could even unplug some that you are using … have you ever thought about unplugging the refrigerator?

 What Draws the Most Electricity

 Your TV and coffee maker which are powered down individually might not draw that much energy, but all of these electrical appliances together are still drawing power and can add up to 10% to your electric bill each month.
-And in general the biggest drains on your power even when they are powered down is any device with a remote control.
+And in general the biggest drains on your power, even when they are powered down, is any device with a remote control.

 Also anything with an external power supply, a charger (for your phone or gaming device), anything with a continuous display (an alarm clock, microwave, or oven with a digital clock), laptop computers, and cable boxes (especially with an integrated DVR) are all huge offenders.
 They use an average of 9 watts to 44 watts of electricity even when powered down.